ossrs/srs-docs/src/pages/faq-srs-stack.md

 How to upgrade to the latest version or stable version, and why not support click upgrade on the interface?

-Since Cloud SRS supports multiple platforms, including Docker, and Docker cannot upgrade itself, Cloud SRS also does not support interface upgrades and needs to be upgraded manually.
+Since SRS Stack supports multiple platforms, including Docker, and Docker cannot upgrade itself, SRS Stack also does not support interface upgrades and needs to be upgraded manually.

 The Docker startup specifies the version, such as `ossrs/srs-stack:v1.0.293`, and you only need to delete the container and start with the new version, such as `ossrs/srs-stack:v1.0.299`.